leonardo-collazo/knight-monsters-arena/README.md

 # Knight and Monsters

+## General Information
-This project is a game made with Unity in progress.
+This project is a simple 3D game made with Unity.

+OS: Windows

+## About the game
 It's about a knight who fights with monsters in an arena.

-OS: Windows